Bee Balm, Oswego Tea, Horsemint

 Native to eastern North America.
-Bushy, leafy clumps grow 2 to 4 ft. high with an initial width of about 1 1/2 ft.; after that, they spread rapidly at edges but are not really invasive.
-Dark green, 4- to 6-in.-long leaves have a strong, pleasant odor like a blend of mint and basil.
+Bushy, leafy clumps grow to 2–4 ft. high with an initial width of about 1 1/2 ft.; after that, they spread rapidly at the edges but are not really invasive.
+Dark green, 4–6-in.-long leaves have a strong, pleasant odor like a blend of mint and basil.
 In summer, upright stems are topped by tight clusters of long-tubed flowers much visited by hummingbirds.
 Divide every 3 or 4 years.
-Not long lived in areas with warm winters and long, hot summers.Monarda didyma
+Not long-lived in areas with warm winters and long, hot summers.Monarda didyma

-Basic species has scarlet flowers surrounded by reddish bracts.
-All bloom over long period of 2 months or more when spent flowers are removed.
+The basic species has scarlet flowers surrounded by reddish bracts.
+All bloom over a long period of 2 months or more when spent flowers are removed.
 Don’t let soil dry out.

-Basic species has scarlet flowers surrounded by reddish bracts.
-All bloom over long period of 2 months...
+The basic species has scarlet flowers surrounded by reddish bracts.
+All bloom over a long period of 2 ...

 Plants and flowers resemble those of medium-size campanulas.
 Blue or white, drooping, bell-shaped flow...